raissonsouto/bin2dec/README.md

 ## Preview

-Expected result (To be honest, have some details that I didn't decided yetstart)
+Expected result (To be honest, have some details that I didn't decided yet)

 ### When the user enter in the page